BytePhoenixCoding/BlockchainTokenSniper/README.md

 - Make ETHTokenSniper that does the exact same but runs on the ethereum blockchain

-- Make code more efficient so can run faster and snipe faster.

 - Are all tokens that haven't verified their source code bad?
 Probably not.
 But I'm currently just assuming that developers will verify their source code before adding liquidity.
 I can't tell if it's a scam or not if the source code isn't verified.

-- Ignore tokens that are called 'test'. ✓

-- Make an option to snipe a specific token.
-The contract address of the token is provided, and as soon as liquidity is provided the bot instantly buys the token with a specified amount of BNB. ✓

  - Also maybe an option to sell it at a certain price point.
 Look what happened to Refinable, a bot bought a huge chunk of the tokens and made an insane amount of money in a few minutes.

 # If you’ve found this bot useful and have profited from it please consider donating any token to my BSC wallet address: 0xE75470B9a7c93038195ca116E342c42F6B3F758b